boksajak/referencePT/README.md

 # The Reference Path Tracer Code sample

-This is a code sample accompanying Chapter 14 "The Reference Path Tracer" in Ray Tracing Gems 2 book.
+This is a supplemental code accompanying Ray Tracing Gems II, Chapter 14: The Reference Path Tracer.
 Code is based on the [IntroToDXR](https://github.com/acmarrs/IntroToDXR/) and implements a path tracer described in the article.
 The sample application loads GLTF scenes, specified via command line.
 The core of the path tracer can be found in single HLSL file - `PathTracer.hlsl`.

 ## Command Line Arguments